juju/docs/src/en/credentials.md

 ### Changing a remote credential for a model

-To change what remote credential should be used for a model the `set-credential` command (`v.2.5.0`) is available to the controller admin or the model owner.
+To change what remote credential is used for a model the `set-credential` command (`v.2.5.0`) is available to the controller admin or the model owner.
 For instance, to have remote credential 'bob' be used for model 'trinity' (for cloud 'aws'):

 ```bash
 juju set-credential -m trinity aws bob